joysatisficer/chapter2/doc/development.md

 ## Toolchain setup

+### PyCharm
 When receiving SIGINT, the process will wait until zero messages are being handled before exiting.
 Set `kill.windows.processes.softly` inside IntelliJ Registry to have the "STOP" button do this.

+Mark `src` as sources root to resolve import errors inside interfaces and faculties